Death's Dynamic Shroud

-Death's Dynamic Shroud (also known as death's dynamic shroud.wmv under specific releases) is an American electronic and vaporwave trio consisting of James Webster, Tech Honors, and Keith Rankin.
+Death's Dynamic Shroud (stylized in all lowercase; also known as death's dynamic shroud.wmv under specific releases) is an American electronic and vaporwave trio consisting of James Webster, Tech Honors, and Keith Rankin.
 The band releases a large amount of music regularly as sample-driven mixtapes under the .wmv moniker, in addition to releasing more standard mainline albums.

-The band's inception is regarded to have been in 2013, following the addition of Keith Rankin.
+The band's conception started with just James Webster and Tech Honors in late 2013, releasing their first mixtape (by James) on January 2, 2014.
+Keith Rankin joined later in August that same year in the co-creation of the first mainline album 신세기 EVANGELIS with James Webster.
 However, James Webster and Tech Honors had been creating music together and independently, for several years prior.
 In 2017, with the release of their album Heavy Black Heart, the group used the name, 'death's dynamic shroud' for mainline albums, and 'death's dynamic shroud.wmv' for their NUWRLD mixtape series.

 History

-During the 2000s and early 2010s (pre-2013), Webster, Honors, and Rankin were active within the Dayton, Ohio music scene.
 Since their teens, Honors and Webster played together in the space rock band, The Sailing, with Honors on vocals and keyboard, and Webster on vocals and guitar.

 In early 2011, Rankin founded Orange Milk Records with Seth Graham.
-During the same time period and through 2013, Honors, Webster, along with other collaborators such as Rankin, and The Sailing bandmate Michael Kirkland took turns writing and publishing a song a day to Soundcloud under the pseudonym Rebecca Peake.
-Honors and Webster would later release albums compiling tracks from each month through Bandcamp, three of which were given official cassette releases via Squids Eye Tapes.
-Certain songs from the project would later be re-released or rearranged by the collaborators under different aliases.

-In 2012, Honors and Webster founded Ghost Diamond as a way to pool their collaborative work.
-The band members would continue to release more works under various labels and aliases, both as groups and individuals, and would lead to interest in vaporwave.

-Early 2014 would see the release of the first project under the death's dynamic shroud.wmv name, シェンムーONLINE, which heavily samples the Shenmue soundtrack and was produced by Webster alone.
-This would start a series of vaporwave mixtapes produced individually by Honors and Webster, known as the NUWRLD Mixtapes.

-In 2015, the album I'll Try Living Like This, was released digital and CD-R. Unlike previous Death's Dynamic Shroud albums by Rankin or Webster, I'll Try Living Like This was not produced using the Portastudio, in order to compliment the CD-R release.
+In 2015, the album I'll Try Living Like This, was released digital and CD-R. Unlike previous Death's Dynamic Shroud albums by Rankin or Webster, I'll Try Living Like This was not produced using the Portastudio, in order to complement the CD-R release.
 It was ranked #15 out of 50 on FACT Magazine's Top 50 Best Albums of 2015.